Barwick, Somerset

-Barwick is a village and parish in Somerset, England, about 2 mi south of Yeovil in the South Somerset district and on the border with Dorset.
+Barwick is a village and parish in Somerset, England, about 2 mi south of Yeovil and on the border with Dorset.
 The parish, which includes the village of Stoford, has a population of 1,221.

 History

 The earliest signs of habitation in the area were the relics of a Bronze Age burial which were found in 1826, a little to the north of the village of Stoford, which may be a Saxon name derived from Stow-Ford.

 Settlement may go back as far as Saxon times, the earliest mention of Barwick being in 1185.
 In the Middle Ages, Stoford was shown as a new town and in an Inquisition or survey of 1273 there were 74 burgages each paying 10d (ten pence) a year.
 The total population of the borough in 1273 was probably over 500.
 Stoford kept its borough status for at least 300 years.
 A guildhall was mentioned in 1361 and there is proof of a separate borough court.
 There was still a 'borough of Stoford' in the musters of 1569.

 The parish was part of the hundred of Houndsborough.

 Governance

 The parish council is responsible for local issues.
 It sets an annual precept (local rate) to cover the council's operating costs and produces annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Yeovil Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks and tourism.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Yeovil Rural District.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

 It is also part of the Yeovil county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 It was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.